Djohar Manik

-Djohar Manik (born September 22, 2010) is an Indonesian racehorse who became the third winner of the Indonesian Triple Crown in 2014 (1978 won by Mystere, 2002 won by Manik Trisula, 2014 won by Djohar Manik, 2025 won by King Argentin).
-She known as a very great horse, she won 37 of 41 races she participated.
+Djohar Manik (September 22, 2010 – September 2024) was an Indonesian racehorse who was the third winner of the Indonesian Triple Crown in 2014 after Mystere in 1978 and Manik Trisula in 2002.
+She won 35 of her 41 races.

 Background

-Djohar Manik was a bay horse with a white blaze who was bred in Indonesia by Lala Stable.
+Djohar Manik was a bay mare with a white blaze who was bred in Indonesia by Lala Stable.
 She was foaled in Boyolali on September 22, 2010.

-Sired by Tuscaloosa, a son of Haayil, out of Mini Satria, a daughter of Liberty.
-She was the descendant of Northern Dancer through her sire, a horse from New Zealand.
+Djohar Mnaik was sired by Tuscaloosa, a son of Haayil, out of Mini Satria, a daughter of Blandford Park.
+She was a descendant of Kentucky Derby winner Northern Dancer through Tuscaloosa.

-Munawir (owner of Djohar Manik) took the name Djohar Manik from the name of a protagonist from a Malay literature, Jauhar Manikam, who is a princess from the Middle East.
-In an interview, he said to have bought Mini Satria, which she was pregnant at that time with Djohar Manik, from Munir Prawoto, an owner of a stable from Boyolali soon to be retired.
+Munawir, the owner of Djohar Manik, named the horse after Jauhar Manikam of Malay literature, where she is a princess from the Middle East.
+In an interview, he said to have bought Mini Satria, who was pregnant at that time with Djohar Manik, from Munir Prawoto, an owner of a stable from Boyolali who was soon to be retired.
 Not long after her birth, her ownership was transferred to Tombo Ati Stable.
 Djohar Manik was jointly owned by both Aragon and Tombo Ati Stable.

 Racing career

 In March 2013, Djohar Manik made her debut at Pulomas Racecourse in East Jakarta.
 At the beginning of the 2014 racing season, during the Jateng Derby, she bolted from the starting gate and ran directly toward her stable, evading capture and forcing her to drop out from the race.
-She redeemed herself by winning the next appearence at the A.E.
+She redeemed herself by winning the next appearance at the A.E.
 Kawilarang Memorial Cup.
 She later went on to win all three legs of the Indonesian Triple Crown series, becoming the third horse to achieve the title of Indonesian Triple Crown winner.